yegor256/blog/_drafts/how-to-write.md

 The first author in the list is you.
 The last one is your boss.
 Key contributors stay in the middle, in alphabetic order of their last names.
-Everybody else is listed in the Acknowledgements section.
+Everybody else is listed in the Acknowledgments section.

 ## Abstract